 What it will tell marketers: Events reporting is most effective when you configure custom reports that pertains to what you want to track.
 For example, if you want to know how many people play a video on your page, that’s not something Google will track by default.

 Events reporting is most useful when paired with Google Tag Manager, which allows you to more easily tap into various tracking options.
 This will show you the different ways visitors are interacting with your site content, such as playing videos.
-Again, this information isn’t available as a standard part of Google Analytics reporting.Define business goals to determine which event reporting you need in GA.
+Again, this information isn’t available as a standard part of Google Analytics reporting.While Google Analytics is valuable, it can also be overwhelming in terms of all of the data it gathers.
+That's where knowing your reports comes in.
 Click To Tweet

 Assisted Conversions Report